 The CGOTS has received funding from various sources, including the Chiang Ching-Kuo Foundation for International Scholarly Exchange (CCKF) and the Ministry of Foreign Affairs in Taiwan.
 As an APSA related group, the CGOTS has maintained independent operations and academic integrity in promoting the study of Taiwan in the field of political science.
 External funding is accepted only on the condition that all academic and professional decisions relating to CGOTS are made solely by CGOTS itself.

-The next American Political Science Association Annual Conference will be held in Los Angeles, CA, August 31 – September 4, 2023.
+The next American Political Science Association Annual Conference will be held in Philadelphia, September 5-8, 2024.

-The CGOTS call for papers will be announced in October, 2022, and the program schedule will be available at the end of 2022.
+The CGOTS call for papers for APSA2024 can be found here, and the program schedule will be available at in June 2024.

 For recent conferences and conference papers, see below: